rupeshbug/personal-blog/src/pages/posts/feature-engineering.md

 Outliers are extreme values that can significantly affect our models.
 It is critical to handle them correctly so that they do not skew the results of our analysis.
 Techniques like removing outliers, capping them at a certain value, using z-scores to detect outliers, or transforming them using log transformation are commonly used.

-Removing outliers can be done by setting a threshold for what is considered an outlier and removing any values that exceed that threshold.
-Capping outliers involves limiting how extreme a value can be and capping any values that exceed that limit.
-Transforming outliers using a log transformation can be useful when the data has a long tail distribution.
+- **Removing Outliers**: Setting a threshold and removing values that exceed it.
+- **Capping Outliers**: Limiting extreme values to a certain threshold.
+- **Log Transformation**: Transforming the data using the logarithm to reduce the impact of outliers.

+**Practical Tip**: Visualize your data with box plots or histograms to identify outliers effectively.

 ### E. Transformation